MicrosoftDocs/Console-Docs/docs/about-character-mode-applications.md

 ---
 title: About Consoles
-description: Consoles provide high-level support for simple character-mode applications that interact with the user by using functions that read from standard input and write to standard output or standard error.
+description: Consoles provide high-level support for simple character mode applications that interact with the user by using functions that read from standard input and write to standard output or standard error.
 author: bitcrazed
 ms.author: richturn
 ms.topic: article